 top of page

-Vinay Chaudhri
+Dr. Vinay Chaudhri

 Notable projects Vinay has contributed to include:

-• Inquire: An intelligent textbook designed to answer students’ questions, engage their interest, and enhance their understanding, contracted by Vulcan Inc., the company founded by Paul Allen, co-founder of Microsoft.
+Inquire (Vulcan Inc., Paul Allen founder of Microsoft): An intelligent textbook designed to answer students' questions, engage their interest, and enhance their understanding, contracted by Vulcan Inc., the company founded by Paul Allen, co-founder of Microsoft.

 Vinay has received numerous accolades, including the Best Demo Award at the 19th European Conference on Knowledge Engineering in 2014, the Best Video Award at the AAAI Video Competition in 2012, and the Senior Member Award from AAAI in 2014.
 He has also been awarded the University of Toronto Open Fellowship and the Connaught Fellowship.